Hampstead piano teachers | The Nutcracker Tchaikovsky | Piano Four hands

 Tchaikovsky’s music has achieved universal popularity.

-Not only it appears in other genres of music such as jazz, rock or heavy metal, but it is also heard in films (Disney, Warner Bros), series (Tom and Jerry, The Simpsons, Sponge Bob) and even video games (Tetris, Wii).
+Also in films (Disney, Warner Bros), series (Tom and Jerry, The Simpsons, Sponge Bob) and even video games (Tetris, Wii).

 The Nutcracker Suite